Frequently Asked Questions

 No, we do not.
 If you are not accepted for a semester, you will need to reapply for the following semester to be considered again.

 No, because nursing courses are offered in a sequence (one is a prerequisite for the next, etc.) the clinical courses are not able to be taken out of order or earlier.
-Once you are accepted into the program, it is four or five semesters, depending on the cohort.
+Once you are accepted into the sequence, it is four or five semesters, depending on the cohort.

 No, it does not.
 Instead, we offer a broad amount of clinical experience that will prepare you for such areas as gerontology, pediatrics, etc.